 Apparent efforts to romanticize tradition and cultural preservation (aka stagnation) have a way of teaching a different lesson.
 Think of the beloved musical Fiddler on the Roof, based on the Yiddish stories by Sholem Aleichem.
 The protagonist, Tevye the dairyman, opens the show by celebrating the tradition that has enabled him and his neighbors (and their forebears) to keep “our balance for many years.”
 As he explains, “Because of our tradition, everyone here knows who he is and what God expects him to do.”
 (At the same time he confesses: “You may ask, ‘How did this tradition get started?’
 I’ll tell you.
 I don’t know.
 But it’s a tradition.”)
 At sundown on the Sabbath, Tevye and his wife pray that God will keep their five daughters “from the strangers’ ways.”

-But Tevye finally draws the line when his third daughter, Chava, marries a young Russian she has fallen in love with.
-As he is packing to move his family out of their shetl, Anatevka (from which the tsar has expelled the Jews), he relays his blessing to Chava and her new husband.
-It is noteworthy that Tevye, like Sholem Aleichem himself, moves to “New York, America” not Palestine.
+But Tevye finally draws the line when his third daughter, Chava, marries a young Russian — a Christian — she has fallen in love with.
+As Tevye is packing to move his family out of their shetl, Anatevka (from which the tsar has expelled the Jews), he relays his blessing to Chava and her new husband.
+It is noteworthy that Tevye, like Sholem Aleichem himself, moves to “New York, America,” not Palestine.
 (Tevye’s brother had previously moved to Chicago.)

 So even insular little Anatevka could not shield itself from change and the outside world.
 Was Sholem Aleichem a subversive?
 If so, many people seem to have missed it.
 But how can you celebrate traditionalism while showing the virtually inevitable erosion of particular traditions at the hands of the young and free seeking only to be happy?
 There’s a lesson here for all of us, especially those who seek to “make America great again.”